 GETTING HERE: Coming from Santa Rosa, NM, travel west on I-40 to exit 194 in Moriarty, then take the first available right to travel west on NM 333 (Old Route 66).

-Moriarty Portion — Along the Moriarty stretch of Route 66, between Moriarty and Edgewood, is The Whole Kit ‘N’ Caboodle with is wide variety of items from furniture, antiques, and rustic items to handmade doilies and classic china.
-Stop in to Inconcievable Artistry to discover custom made jewlery pieces, plus art and gifts of all kinds.
+Moriarty Portion — While in Moriarty, check out Schwebach FarmT – they offer the freshest produce and more at their Farm Stand.
+Just a bit further south on Hwy 41 is Bethel Community Storehouse with tons of clothing, home goods, and home furnishings.
+Along the Moriarty stretch of Route 66, between Moriarty and Edgewood, is The Whole Kit ‘N’ Caboodle with is wide variety of items from furniture, antiques, and rustic items to handmade doilies and classic china.
+Stop in to Rt 66 Trading Post to discover all kinds of décor and quirky finds.
 After exploring here, continue west just 6 miles to Edgewood and pick up the trail at Hug-A-Horse Thrift Shop.

 The Trinkets & Treasures Trail© continues north on NM 344 with a stop at Trails West (at North Frontage Rd — look for the adjacent Dairy Queen).
 Trails West is a third generation-owned and operated gift and curios shop filled with Native American and New Mexico treasures from jewelry to crystals, clothing and gift items.
 Follow the North Frontage Rd across NM 344 heading west for a half mile and turn in at Wildlife West Nature Park — the Gift Shop is just beyond the parking lot, by the front gate.